seabeya/tech-stack/docker/README.md

     > This is useful for monitoring a running container (similar to attached mode).
 - `docker rm <Container_Name>`: Deletes a container using its name.
 - `docker container prune`: Deletes all stopped containers.
-- `docker cp <./folder1/.> <Container_Name>:</folder2>`: Copies the contents of folder1 to the folder2 directory inside the running container.
-  > This operation goes from local to container.
-The positions can be reversed to copy from the container to the local machine.

 <br>